alphagov/fabric-scripts/README.md

     $ pip install fabric

+NB:Iif you get a "pip: command not found" error, run this first:

+    $ sudo easy_install pip

 configure it (see [the fabric documentation][fabdoc] for more examples),

     $ echo 'user = jimbob' >> ~/.fabricrc